ToryDeng/FeatureSelectionBenchmarks/README.md

 ## Software features

-After a simple configuration, you can run the benchmark (including data loading, quality control, feature selection, and cell clustering/domain detection) in one single line of code:
+After a simple configuration, you can run the benchmark (including data loading, quality control, feature selection, and cell clustering/domain detection) in **one single line of code**:

 ```python
 from benchmark.run_benchmark import run_bench